SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     | `airportFrom` | ![Tick](./img/Icon_Tick.png) | `NVARCHAR` | 3
     | `airportTo` | ![Tick](./img/Icon_Tick.png) | `NVARCHAR` | 3

-    For each of the input parameters shown in the table above, apply this listed properties by following these steps:
+    For each of the input parameters shown in the table above, apply the listed properties by following these steps:

     1. From the Projection screen, select the "Parameters" tab, then click on the plus icon and select "Input Parameter"
     ![New Input Parameter Step 1](./img/Ex3_Add_Input_Param1.png)